Being a new Mumma can be tough and one of the things that can make it even more tricky is getting breastfeeding right and the worry about supply etc.

 Then add in the oats and process again until mixture is well combined (Speed 4, 15-20 seconds).

-Place spoonfuls of mixture onto a lined baking tray and baking in a preheated moderate oven for about 15 minutes.
+Roll spoonfuls of mixture into balls, then press down onto a lined baking tray and baking in a preheated moderate oven for about 15 minutes.

 The cookies will still be soft when you remove them.
 They will harden as they cool.
 Allow to cool on the tray for 10 minutes before transferring then to a wire rack to finish cooling.